 My grandma likes adding diced onions and a splash of vinegar to the top of her bowl of soup.
 You can also sprinkle on some parsley if desired.

-Leftover ham and beans can be stored in the refrigerator for 3 to 4 days.
+Leftover ham and beans can be stored in the refrigerator for up to a week.

 For longer storage, freeze the soup for up to three months.
 I like to freeze it in individual serving sizes for an easy meal later.